wwarthen/RomWBW/Source/Images/d_hitechc/Readme.txt

 https://github.com/Laci1953/HiTech-C-compiler-enhanced.
 The files
 take advantage of additional banked memory using the RomWBW HBIOS API.
 As such, they require RomWBW to operate.
-They should be compatible with all CP/M and compatible operations systems provided in RomWBW.
+They should be compatible with all CP/M and compatible operating systems provided in RomWBW.

 The enhanced files are: